 Plan B: Survive, make easy meals, and avoid driving anywhere.

-So with few ingredients in my home, this Pressure Cooker Baked Potato Soup was born!
+So with few ingredients in my home, this Instant Pot Potato Soup was born!

 Into the Pressure Cooker went potatoes, cauliflower, and scallions.
 Out came a silky, creamy, blank canvas kind of soup just begging for ALLLLLLLL the toppings.

 It is perfect for healing bellies and perfect for my tired soul.
 (However if you're feeding this to healing bellies, avoid the dairy!
 You can totally leave the milk out of this recipe and use extra chicken broth, or use a dairy free alternative)